christophhart/hise_documentation/scripting/scripting-in-hise/Readme.md

 ```

 The quickest way to create a script reference to a Module is to take a built-in shortcut.
 When you **right-click** on the header-bar of a Module in the Main-Workspace, a little context menu will pop up with the option: **Create generic script reference**.

 This will copy a [`const var`](/scripting/scripting-in-hise/additions-in-hise#const-variables) script variable definition of the Module to your clipboard.
 You can now directly paste this reference to your `onInit`-script and compile the script with **[F5]**.
 The Module is now accessible with this variable.

->Take notice that the Module is identified by its **Processor ID** name and that the variable adopts this naming.
+> Take notice that the Module is identified by its **Processor ID** name and that the variable automatically adopts this naming.

 Now that we have created a reference to the Module we can access all its methods and attributes/parameters directly via script.